marbl/canu/documentation/source/parameter-reference.rst

 Read Correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The first step in Canu is to find high-error overlaps and generate corrected sequences for subsequent assembly.
+This is currently the fastest step in Canu.
+By default, only the longest 40X of data (based on the specified genome size) is used for correction.
+Typically, some reads are trimmed during correction due to being chimeric or having erroneous sequence, resulting in a loss of 20-25% (30X output).
+You can force correction to be non-lossy by setting

+   corMinCoverage=0

+In which case the corrected reads output will be the same length as the input data, keeping any high-error unsupported bases.
+Canu will trim these in downstream steps before assembly.

+If you have a dataset with uneven coverage or small plasmids, correcting the longest 40X may not give you sufficient coverage of your genome/plasmid.
+In these cases, you can set

+   corOutCoverage=400

+Or any large value greater than your total input coverage which will correct and assemble all input data, at the expense of runtime.

 corConsensus <string="falconpipe">
   Which algorithm to use for computing read consensus sequences.
 Only 'falcon' and 'falconpipe' are supported.